-- to improve the maintenance of historic features, details, surfaces and surviving structures across the park; - ii) to manage the park's surviving historic structures, planting and features based on the evidence of the Ordnance Survey second edition, 1932 revision, and historic photographs; - iii) to conserve and improve the wildlife value of the site and public appreciation of wildlife, by managing and the diverse range of habitat types, consistent with the objective of conserving the designed historic landscape; - iv) to maintain access across and to the park for people with disabilities; - v) to seek public co-operation and consensus over the management of the park as and when such opportunities arise; - vi) to encourage public use and activity within the park by maintaining the sense of security and by using the park for public events where this can be achieved without physical damage to the heritage asset or disruption of the quiet public enjoyment of the park.
+- To improve the maintenance of historic features, details, surfaces and surviving structures across the park; - To manage the park's surviving historic structures, planting and features based on the evidence of the Ordnance Survey second edition, 1932 revision, and historic photographs; - iii) To conserve and improve the wildlife value of the site and public appreciation of wildlife.
+By managing and the diverse range of habitat types, consistent with the objective of conserving the designed historic landscape; - iv) To maintain access across and to the park for people with disabilities; - v) To seek public co-operation and consensus over the management of the park as and when such opportunities arise; - vi) To encourage public use and activity within the park by maintaining the sense of security and by using the park for public events where this can be achieved without physical damage to the heritage asset or disruption of the quiet public enjoyment of the park.